 - Quality mentoring from school district staff, TAMU faculty, and local community

 - Opportunities for paid after-school tutoring

-- Financial assistance for teacher certification exams
+- Possible financial assistance for teacher certification exams (Track 1 only)

 - Opportunity to share professional expertise and a passion for teaching and learning